Joystream/joystream/storage-node-v2/README.md

 ### Prerequisites
 - accountURI or keyfile and password
 - workerId from the Storage working group that matches with the account above
-- Joystream Network validator URL
+- Joystream node websocket endpoint URL
 - QueryNode URL
 - (optional) ElasticSearch URL
 - created directory for data uploading